lifeisstillgood/softwaremind/docs/conceptchapters/introduction.rst

 Editors overview
 ----------------

-My credentials - spending 25 years writing software, in companies big and samall proprietary and FOSS, good and bad.

-This book has at leasrt one axiom, maybe more
+This book has at least one axiom

 1. Software is a new form of literacy

+and

 2. Everything is about to become programmable

-3. the company as a machine
+3. A company is a machine (a slow AI as per x).
+But so is society - it's not limited to companies.  all human organisations are distributed thinking machines.

+These three basics take us a long way.

 - it is programmable
 - each version is immutable